home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 ## Device services

-The integration offers device services, which can be triggered by a configuration entity (_button_) or a service call.
+The integration offers device services, which can be triggered by a configuration (_button_) entity.

 ### OTA update